Sanglorian/orcus/Orcus Advanced Options - current.md

 >
 > **Consumable** **Attack** **5** (**Swift Action**) ● **Poison**
 > **Effect** The next target you hit with a weapon takes 5 persistent poison damage and is slowed (save ends both).
-> **Special** If a creature is in prolonged contact with Phase Spider Venom (e.g. it wears clothes on which it has been placed), it is weakened and gains insubstantial (both for 4 hours).
+> **Special** If a creature is in prolonged contact with Phase Spider Venom (e.g. it wears clothes on which it has been placed), it is weakened and gains incorporeal (both for 4 hours).

 > #### Torpor
 >